-- FRS 550.
+FRS 550.
 Forensic Science Seminar (1).
 Discussion of recently published experimental findings and advances in the forensic sciences.
-Students will also be expected to present their research findings. - FRS 560.
+Students will also be expected to present their research findings.

+FRS 560.
 Research Proposal Presentation (1).
-Written research proposals are the primary instruments that scientists use to other people (agencies or employers) to fund our work.
+Written research proposals are the primary instruments that scientists use to send other people (agencies or employers) who fund our work.
 Writing a proposal is a complex process that connects insight and creativity (new ideas) with established theory (literature precedent).
-In this course, the student prepares a written scientific proposal for evaluation by their Advisory Committee. - FRS 565.
-Thesis Research (3 10).
+In this course, the student prepares a written scientific proposal for evaluation by their Advisory Committee.

+FRS 565.
+Thesis Research (3 - 10).
 Thesis represents the course designation for a Master's Degree Research Thesis in Forensic Sciences.
 Before a student registers for this class, he/she should begin thinking about the process that leads to successful completion of this project.
 Possible Thesis topics should be formulated by the student and discussed with an advisor or the potential Thesis Director.
 In order to successfully complete the Thesis, several organizational and administrative steps must be completed.
-This course is taken over several semesters for a total credit count of 10. - FRS 566.
+This course is taken over several semesters for a total credit count of 10.

+FRS 566.
 Forensic Science Internship (3).
 Opportunity to shadow an examiner in their discipline or section of interest.
 This shadowing shall include observing how atypical samples are received, processed through the laboratory, and how data is analyzed and reported.
 If possible students are encouraged to view expert testimony of an examiner.
-A minimum of 200
+A minimum of 200 contact hours is required.
+The internship should be done in a laboratory.